-Learning How To Make A Composter In Minecraft is absolutely essential if you’re the type of player who enjoys a lot of farming and gardening.
+Learning How To Make A Composter In Minecraft is essential if you’re a player who enjoys a lot of farming and gardening.
 Because while plants usually take a long time to fully grow and produce yield, exactly like in real life, a certain item in the game can help shorten this time significantly.
-I’m talking about Bone Meal of course, which is a type of fertilizer that could until recently only be crafted from Bones that dropped from Skeletons.
+I’m talking about Bone Meal, of course.
+It which is a type of fertilizer that could, until recently, only be crafted from Bones that dropped from Skeletons.

 Other Reads: Minecraft Castle Ideas.